The Official Website of Emma Strandberg

 About Emma

-No matter where in the world I find myself, the ritual of sitting down and writing makes me feel at home.
-Travel has always been an important part of my life.
-My work has taken me worldwide including for extended periods in the Far East, Middle East, Europe, and Scandinavia.
-If possible I opt for slow modes of transport these days.
-Rivers fascinate me and I have cruised many including the Irrawaddy, Amazon, Ganges, and Nile.
-I observe people, places and the natural world and write about what inspires me.
+Travel, meanwhile, has always been a major part of my life.
+My work has taken me across the Far East, Middle East, Europe and Scandinavia — often for extended periods.
+These days, I favour slower forms of travel.
+Rivers fascinate me, and I’ve cruised the Irrawaddy, Amazon, Ganges and Nile.
+I observe people, places, and the natural world, and write about what inspires me.